ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> >
 >> <br>
 >>
->> - `organisationName`: Type the name of your Exchange platform in the form "hosted-zz1111111-1" or "private-zz111111-1". <br>
+>> - `organisationName`: Type the name of your Exchange service in the form "hosted-zz1111111-1" or "private-zz111111-1". <br>
->> - `exchangeService`: Type the name of your Exchange platform in the form "hosted-zz1111111-1" or "private-zz111111-1". <br>
+>> - `exchangeService`: Type the name of your Exchange service in the form "hosted-zz1111111-1" or "private-zz111111-1". <br>
->> - `domainName`: Enter the domain name attached to your Exchange platform on which you want to enable DKIM. <br>
+>> - `domainName`: Enter the domain name attached to your Exchange service on which you want to enable DKIM. <br>
 >>
 >> *Example result:*
 >>